food is synonymous with all things culinary.

 Take a trip to a fine French restaurant (even on American soil) to find out the diverse spirit of the category.
 For today’s purposes, we’re taking a handful of dishes most of us have heard of, but not many of us have actually tried.
 In some cases, the item may be well known but misinterpreted over here in the States.
 Stay tuned for a recommended recipe for each selection, followed by commentary on the following related topics:

-- Where you can find those ingredients and how expensive they will be
+Where you can find those ingredients and how

 Cook outside your comfort zone, and put your culinary skills to the test by making one of these classic French dishes.
 It’s the least you can do to commemorate Made In’s All-Things-French month.